AyushNegi008/AyushNegi008/README.md

 # 👋 Hi I'm Ayush Negi
-a full-stack LAMP (Linux, Apache, MySQL, PHP) web developer with experience in creating websites using HTML, CSS, JavaScript, jQuery, and PHP.
+A full-stack LAMP (Linux, Apache, MySQL, PHP) web developer with experience in creating websites using HTML, CSS, JavaScript, jQuery, and PHP.
 In database management, I have knowledge of MySQL.
 Moreover, I am proficient in Python and its frameworks, as well as C and C++.
 Additionally, I excel in creating responsive UI/UX for both applications and websites.

 Certainly!
 As a full-stack LAMP web developer, I bring a diverse skill set to the table.
 Let me elaborate further on my experience and expertise: